-The Audit Committee met 8 times in 2006.
-The current Audit Committee members are Mr. Fernandez, Mr. Foster, Mr. Howell and Mr. Valade, who are each independent, as independence is defined in the rules of the Securities and Exchange Commission and in the listing standards of the NYSE.
+The Audit Committee met nine times in 2007.
+The members of the Audit Committee in 2007 were Mr. Fernandez, Mr. Hehir, Mr. Foster, Mr. Howell and Mr. Valade, who are each independent, as independence is defined in the rules of the Securities and Exchange Commission and in the listing standards of the NYSE.
 The Board has determined that Mr. Valade, the Audit Committee's Chairman, qualifies as an "audit committee financial expert" as defined in the regulations of the Securities and Exchange Commission.
+In addition to Mr. Valade as the Chairman, the members of the 2008 Audit Committee are Mr. Brooks, Mr. Foster, Mr. Hehir, and Mr. Howell.